Principal Investigator

 Joshua Rule, PhD

-Dr. Rule, then and now
+Dr. Josh Rule, then and now

 My research uses behavioral experiments and computational methods to study how people develop conceptual systems and leverage them to accomplish their goals.
 My work revolves around an idea called the child as hacker—that symbolic programs provide the most compelling account of sophisticated mental representations and that learning is analogous to a particular style of programming called hacking.
 I want to understand how human programmers write code–the goals, activities, and tools they use to make code better–and apply these insights to better describe learning in children and adults.